sventec/nvim/README.md

   - fd-find

 ### Packer Install

+**This step is now optional.** Packer will be automatically downloaded and installed on first run.

 Before any plugins can be installed, packer must first be installed by following the instructions on their [GitHub page](https://github.com/wbthomason/packer.nvim).